Vesak: It’s Buddha’s birthdayMarch 28, 2023 | Last Updated April 17, 2023

-People often prepare for the holiday by cleaning their homes and decorating them.
-Temples are also decorated with flowers.
-When Vesak arrives, Buddhists visit their temples.
-They bring offerings of food, candles and flowers to the monks who then chant, pray and teach lessons to all of those who have come to the temple that day.
-A special ceremony called “bathing the Buddha” also takes place on Vesak.
+A special ceremony called “bathing the Buddha” takes place on Vesak.
 During this ritual, people pour water over a statue of Buddha.
-It’s a way to show respect to Buddha for his teachings and it’s also a celebration of new beginnings.
+It’s a way to show respect to Buddha for his teachings.
+It’s also a celebration of new beginnings.

-The holiday of Vesak also focuses on giving to others.
+The holiday of Vesak focuses on giving to others.
 For this reason, people take part in acts of charity.
-To help others, they donate money and gifts to those in need; this is seen as a way to spread happiness and consider others.
+To help others, they donate money and gifts to those in need.
+This is seen as a way to spread happiness and good will to others.